-NOTE: Louisiana Children's Choice family support services may be performed the same day as EPSDT Personal Care Services (PCS).
-When this occurs, recipient records must reflect the services performed in a detailed manner for monitoring purposes.
+NOTE: Louisiana Children's Choice family support services may be performed the same day as EPSDT Personal Care Services (PCS)but not at the same time When this occurs, records must reflect the services performed in a detailed manner for monitoring purposes.
 Family support service requires prior authorization from the Office for Citizens with Developmental Disabilities (OCDD).
 PCS is prior authorized by the Medicaid fiscal intermediary.
 (See Appendix D for chart on information about differences between these programs)